malinlarsson/courses/ngsintro/1701/labs/loops-lab.md

 Write a script that runs the pipeline from the [file types exercise](filetypes) for each fastq file in a specified directory, using the same reference genome as in the file type exercise.
 If that sounds too easy, make the script submit a slurm job for each sample that will run the pipeline for that sample on a calculation node (1 core, 5 minutes each).
 And if that is too easy, add that the pipeline will use the local hard drive on the calculation node for all files used in the analysis.
-When the analysis is done, only fastq files and sorted and indexed bam files should be in your glob folder.
+When the analysis is done, only fastq files and sorted and indexed bam files should be in your folder.
 Read more about the `$SNIC_TMP` variable in the [disk storage guide](http://www.uppmax.uu.se/support/user-guides/disk-storage-guide/) on the UPPMAX homepage.

 There is a bunch of fastq files in the directory `/proj/g2016035/nobackup/<username>/loops/fastq/` that is to be used for this exercise.